gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/usage.rst

 *****

 This section will describe some high level information of how to use the Open GoPro module.
-For more detailed information, see the :ref:`Interfaces<Interfaces>` section.
+For more detailed information, see the :ref:`Interfaces<API Reference>` section.
 For just running the demo, see the :ref:`QuickStart Guide<QuickStart Guide>` section.

 Overview
 ========

+There are two top-level interfaces to the GoPro camera:

-The top level interface is the :ref:`GoPro <GoPro>` class.
-One `GoPro` instance corresponds to a (potentially not yet) connected GoPro camera resource.
+One :class:`~open_gopro.gopro.WirelessGoPro` or :class:`~open_gopro.gopro.WiredGoPro` instance corresponds to a (potentially not yet) connected GoPro camera resource.

 Once a `GoPro` instance is :ref:`opened<Opening>`, it can be interacted with (via BLE and / or WiFi) by: